JaidenCyberSec/JaidenCyberSec/JohnTheRipper-Labs/Lab1/Lab1_walkthrough.md

 - 🔑 `openssl passwd -6` creates SHA-512 hashes, the same type found in Linux shadow files.
 - 🧠 John the Ripper **automatically detects the hash format**, so no need to set it manually.
 - 👁️ Use `john --show` to view cracked usernames and their passwords post-attack.

----

-Want this turned into a LinkedIn post next?